pysit/pysit/docs/util/index.rst

 .. note::

     This section of the documentation is under construction.
-The source, however, is documented and you can access that via the `Reference/API`_ section.
+The source, however, is documented and you can access that via the Reference/API sections.

 Introduction